-In the recent days I was confronted with the result of wrong planning in multiple (personal and professional) projects I work on.
-It is an unpleasant feeling if you have to refactor large parts of the architecture of a project because you’ve came to the realization that, what seemed like a good idea in the beginning, turned out to not work like you imagined it.
+In the last few days I have been confronted with the results of planning mistakes in several (personal and professional) projects on which I work.
+It’s an unpleasant feeling to have to refactor large parts of the architecture of a project because you’ve come to realize that what initially looked like a good idea doesn’t work the way you imagined it would.

 Why is it, that we – as developers, people of science, as which we know of evolution as a fact and chuckle about the idea of an “Intelligent Design” forming the world we live in – don’t honor the principles of evolution in our own craft and instead try to apply the idea of an “Intelligent Design” to our projects?

 The impossibility of intelligent design